AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-access-duplicate-level.md

 ---
-title: "Access Levels: Duplicate access levels in Setup area"
+title: 'Access Levels: Duplicate access levels in Setup area'
-description: "When a user views the list of access levels in the Setup area, they see that some access levels are duplicated.
-This applies only to built-in levels."
+description: When a user views the list of access levels in the Setup area, they see that some access levels are duplicated.
+This applies only to built-in levels.
 hidefromtoc: yes
 feature: System Setup and Administration
+exl-id: 26a131ae-91c9-4f81-baf5-7571213bcffc
 ---
 # Access Levels: Duplicate access levels in Setup area

 When a user views the list of access levels in the Setup area, they see that some access levels are duplicated.
 This applies only to built-in levels.